artur-gajewski/battle-arena/README.md

 ### Attack with disadvantage

 If opponent is peeking from behind a corner or is visible with only it's head, player attacks with disadvantage.
 Roll 2d20 and select the lower outcome, then add the weapon's attack modifier.

+### Attack with melee

+Attacker can use melee combat with fist fighting skills only if opponent is at most one (1) inch away from attacker.
+To make a melee attack, roll 1d20 and add your strength (STR) modifier.
+As with weapons, melee attack roll result needs to exceed opponent's AC.

 ### Death and obtaining gear